humanmade/react-wp-scripts/README.md

 `react-wp-scripts` wraps the default `react-scripts` "start" command with code that tweaks the development Webpack and `webpack-dev-server` configuration objects, injecting cross-origin headers, a `webpack-manifest-plugin` plugin configured to output from within `webpack-dev-server`, and other optimizations to allow WordPress and the Webpack build to properly communicate.
 All successful builds will now create an `assets-manifest.json` file, either at the project root (when the development server is running) or in the `build/` directory (as part of a static build).

 Finally, the PHP in `loader.php` uses the location of the generated `assets-manifest.json` file to enqueue scripts either from the development server or from the static `build/` directory.

-## Troubleshooting

-### Server will not start

-If the development server will not start or WordPress is showing script errors, try deleting the `assets-manifest.json` in the project root then re-start the development server.

-### Scripts do not load

-If the development server is not running, the root `assets-manifest.json` is not present, and scripts still will not load, re-run `npm run build` to re-generate any build assets that may be missing.

-### Fatal Error: Cannot redeclare ReactWPScripts...

-If you get an error that you cannot reduplicate a method in the `ReactWPScripts` namespace, the cause is likely that two copies of `loader.php` are present in separate plugins or themes.
-Switch the copy in the plugin or theme under development to use a different namespace to avoid collision.